brettcutt/the-chefs-desire/tests/testing.md

   3. Signed in users have only the 'enter' button displaying under the tagline.

 - F. Recipes
-  1. Images that are clicked redirect to that recipes 'single recipe' page.
+  1. Images that are clicked on, redirect the user to that recipes 'single recipe' page.
-  2. The 'See All' button redirect to more recipes of that sub category.
+  2. The 'See All' button redirects to more recipes of that sub category.

 - G. My Recipes
-  1. If no recipes have been created, this page has text telling the user that.
+  1. If no recipes have been created, than it has text notifing the user of that.
   2. The 'add recipe' button redirects to the add recipes page.
   3. A user with added recipes can see them on this page and a number of how many recipes added is shown.
   4. Clicking on a recipe redirects to that recipes 'single recipe' page.